-The joint Guidance on the classification and assessment of waste (1st Edition v1.1), known as Technical Guidance WM3, has been issued by all four of the environmental Regulators.
+The joint Guidance on the classification and assessment of waste (1st Edition v1.2 GB), known as Technical Guidance WM3, has been issued by the Environment Agency (EA), Natural Resources Wales (NRW) and the Scottish Environment Protection Agency (SEPA).
 It sets out how to assess if a waste displays a hazardous property and how to classify it.